Iran national football team: Temporary suspension

-2007–14
+2007–2014

 The IRIFF appointed Amir Ghalenoei as manager of Iran on 17 July 2006 to succeed Branko Ivanković.
 After finishing first in the 2007 Asian Cup qualifying round two points ahead of South Korea, Iran placed first in the group stage of the final tournament in Malaysia, eventually losing to their qualifying opponents in a penalty shoot-out in the quarterfinals.
-After a period of discussion in the Iranian football federation, his contract was not renewed and Team Melli was left with a caretaker manager for several months.
+His contract was not renewed and Team Melli was left with a caretaker manager for several months.

 Then-leading international goalscorer Ali Daei was chosen to become the new manager after Spanish coach Javier Clemente had been closer to signing on as Iran's national team manager, when talks collapsed when he refused to live full-time in the country.
 Iran was placed with Kuwait, Syria and United Arab Emirates in the third round of 2010 World Cup qualifying.
 Ali Daei resigned from his position as the Iranian national coach on 29 March 2009, replaced by Afshin Ghotbi.
 Iran failed to qualify for the 2010 World Cup after finishing fourth overall in its group.

 During the final game of the 2010 FIFA World Cup qualifiers against South Korea in Seoul on 17 June 2009, seven members of the team wore green wristbands in support of the Iranian Green Movement during the 2009 Iranian election protests.
 Initial rumors and false reports were that all seven players were banned for life by the Iranian Football Federation, however, state-run media claimed that all seven had "retired".
 On 24 June 2009, FIFA wrote to Iran's Football Federation asking for clarification on the situation.
 The Iranian Football Federation replied that no disciplinary action has been taken against any player.